 Most of the apps I’ll mention here are freemium, meaning you have the option to upgrade them from the free plan in order to use the full range of features.
 As much as possible, I always use the free or personal plan because I’m all alone in my freelance writing business anyway.

-Most of my apps are web-based now that I’m using Linux Lubuntu as my laptop’s operating system.
+During the last quarter last year, most of my apps are web-based because I was using Linux Lubuntu as my laptop’s operating system.
 I have LibreOffice installed as part of the installation package.
-It’s just like having an MS Office but free and open-source software (FOSS).
+It was just like having an MS Office but free and open-source software (FOSS).
 What’s good about LibreOffice is I can save documents in .docx, .xls, and .pptx by default so that it would be compatible with the others who use the MS Office suite.

 Of course, to access the Internet, I need to use a net browser.
 Firefox is the default browser for Linux, but there is Google Chrome for Linux which my husband installed for me and which I use most of the time.